 The words, I should as opposed to, I can, in the last thought bothered me.
 I trusted him—on the one hand—from what I could see he was successful, polite, giving, and charming.
-But my gut was telling me something was wrong.
-Worse I couldn’t explain the disparity between the two.
+My gut was telling me something was wrong.
+I couldn’t explain the disparity between the two.
 Why didn’t this relationship feel right?

-I was perplexed by the need to explain, Why?
-I trusted myself implicitly when it came to my professional life so much so that I’d walked away from two positions without having another in the wings.
+I was perplexed by the need to explain.
+Why?
+I trusted myself implicitly when it came to my professional life.
+I’d walked away from two positions without having another in the wings.
 Worried?
 Sure.
-But I knew it was time to move on and felt no need to explain.
-I trusted and in both instances in short time landed better jobs.
+But I knew it was best to move on and felt no need to explain.
+I trusted.
+In both cases in short time better jobs.
 Leaps of faith.

 “Marketing activities are fluid,” I said.
 “You have to know that going in and be ready to turn on a dime.
 I just know when….to….turn left.”